awslabs/containers-cost-allocation-dashboard/README.md

 3. On the top right, click the "Save as" icon (refresh the dashboard if you don't see it), name the Analysis, then click "SAVE" - you'll be navigated to the Analysis
 4. You can edit the Analysis as you wish, and save it again as a dashboard, by clicking the "Share" icon on the top right, then click "Publish dashboard"

+## Maintenance

+After the solution is initially deployed, you might want to make changes.<br />
+Below are instruction for some common changes that you might do after the initial deployment.

+### Deploying on Additional Clusters

+To add additional clusters to the dashboard, you need to add them to the Terraform module and apply it.<br />
+Please follow the "Maintenance -> Deploying on Additional Clusters" part under `terraform/kubecost_cid_terraform_module/README.md`.<br />
+Wait for the next schedule of the Kubecost S3 Exporter and QuickSight refresh, so that it'll collect the new data.<br />

+Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.<br />
+Then, manually run the Glue Crawler and manually refresh the QuickSight dataset.

+### Adding/Removing Labels to/from the Dataset

+After the initial deployment, you might want to add or remove labels for some or all clusters, to/from the dataset.<br />
+To do this, perform the following:

+1. Add/remove the labels to/from the Terraform module and apply it.<br />
+Please follow the "Maintenance -> Adding/Removing Labels to/from the Dataset" part under `terraform/kubecost_cid_terraform_module/README.md`.
+2. Wait for the next Kubecost S3 Exporter schedule so that it'll collect the labels.<br />
+Alternatively, you can run the Kubecost S3 Exporter on-demand according to "Running the Kubecost S3 Exporter Pod On-Demand" section.<br />
+3. Login to QuickSight, navigate to "Datasets", click on the `eks_insights` dataset, click "EDIT DATASET", and click "SAVE & PUBLISH".<br/>
+Wait the full refresh is done, and the new set of labels should be present in the analysis.<br />
+For it to be available in the dashboard, export the analysis to a dashboard.

+### Running the Kubecost S3 Exporter Pod On-Demand

+In some cases, you'd like to run the Kubecost S3 Exporter pod on-demand.<br />
+For example, you may want to test it, or you may have added some data and would like to see it immediately.<br />
+To run the Kubecost S3 Exporter pod on-demand, run the following command (replace `<namespace>` with your namespace and `<context>` with your cluster ARN:

+    kubectl create job --from=cronjob/kubecost-s3-exporter kubecost-s3-exporter1 -n <namespace> --context <context>

+You can see the status by running `kubectl get all -n <namespace> --context <context>`

+### Getting Logs from the Kubecost S3 Exporter Pod

+To see the logs of the Kubecost S3 Exporter pod, you need to first get the list of pods by running the following command:

+    kubectl get all -n <namespace> --context <context>

+Then, run the following command to get the logs:

+    kubectl logs <pod> -c kubecost-s3-exporter -n <namespace> --context <context>

 ## Cleanup

 ### QuickSight Cleanup